 C is for Content – Be sure to include your education, experience and work history

-U is for Unsure – If you are unsure about what to include, check out this guide
+U is for Unsure – If you are unsure about what to include, we have lots of useful information here

 L is for Length – Include only what is relevant, nobody wants to read a 10 page CV